dome9/cloud-bots-azure/README.md

 Refer to [this](dome9CloudBots/bots/bots.md) file for a list of the bots, what each one does, and an example of a rule that could be used to trigger it.

-# Onboarding
+# Deploy the CloudBots to your Azure accounts

+To use the CloudBots in your Azure accounts, you must setup your account and your Dome9 account.

-## Setup your Azure account for CloudBots
+## Setup your Azure subscriptions for CloudBots

-Follow these steps to configure your Azure accounts to use Dome9 CloudBots.
+Follow these steps to configure your Azure subscriptions to use Dome9 CloudBots:

+- Install packages needed by the Cloudbots
+- Create a new Azure app registration for CloudBots
+- Optionally, create a SendGrid account to forward email notifications
+- Assign IAM roles for the app registration created above
+- Create an Azure function for the CloudBots
+- Deploy the CloudBots in the Azure subscription

 1. Install Dependencies
     1. [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest), and then login to your Azure account